be-smiley2/rebuilding_.glados_game_launcher/aperture science enrichment center game launcher/to.do list.md

 add a tab for my media\[]

 ***AI ROASTING***
-make "GlaDOS" roast windows.etc within the program\[] make "killer frost/caitlin snow" roast windows.etc within the program\[] make a fun buddy ai(need to give it a mane)\[]
+make "GlaDOS" roast windows.etc within the program\[✔️] make "killer frost/caitlin snow" roast windows.etc within the program\[✔️] make a fun buddy ai(need to give it a mane)\[]